0xCronos/B4Dzip/README.md

 ## Usage via `runner.sh`

 I Highly recommend to use the `runner.sh` file for getting information about usage examples.
-The example above shows how a successfull execution of the script should look like.
+The example below shows how a successfull execution of the script should look like.

 ```
 ./runner.sh